backstage/backstage/plugins/graphql-common/README.md

 ### Directives API

 Every GraphQL API consists of two things - a schema and resolvers.
 The schema describes relationships and fields that you can retrieve from the API.
 The resolvers describe how you retrieve the data described in the schema.
 The Backstage GraphQL Plugin provides several directives to help write a GraphQL schema and resolvers for Backstage.
-These directives take into account some specificities for Backstage APIs to make it easier to write schema and implement resolvers.
+These directives take into account some specifics for Backstage APIs to make it easier to write schema and implement resolvers.
 This section will explain each directive and the assumptions they make about the developer's intention.

 #### `@field`